swipely/hasta/README.md

 ## Configuration

 The following code snippet illustrates how to update the global Hasta configuration, which values are mandatory, and which values have defaults.
+This should go in the Rakefile as well.

 ```ruby
 Hasta.configure do |config|